 How to Prevent Cryptojacking?

 Cryptojacking can be difficult to identify manually after the fact since it occurs locally on a device or through a browser.
 Similarly, determining the source of high CPU consumption can be tricky.
-Processes may disguise themselves as something legitimate in order to thwart attempts to stop the misuse.
-However, there are some precautions that may be done to protect a computer and its network:
+Processes may disguise themselves as something legitimate to thwart attempts to stop the misuse.
+However, some precautions may be done to protect a computer and its network: